Public Records & Services in Croydon

 Frequently Asked Questions

 To register to vote in Croydon, Pennsylvania, residents can register online through the Pennsylvania Department of State's website, by mail, or in person at the Bucks County elections office.
 Pennsylvania requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Pennsylvania Department of State's voter lookup tool.
-For local municipal elections in Croydon, contact the Bucks County Clerk's office for schedules and ballot information.
+For local county and state elections (Croydon is an unincorporated community in Bucks County and does not hold municipal elections), contact the Bucks County Clerk's office for schedules and ballot information.

 Public records for Croydon, Bucks County, Pennsylvania, can be accessed through various government agencies and online resources.
 The Bucks Recorder of Deeds office maintains property records, including deeds, mortgages, and liens.
 Vital records, such as birth, marriage, and death certificates, are available through the Pennsylvania Department of Health.
 The Bucks County Prothonotary handles court related documents, including civil and criminal case files.
 These records can be useful for researching the history and development of the Croydon community.